 First of all, we need to describe the gating hierarchy in a spread sheet (a plain text format).
 This spread sheet must have the following columns:

-alias: a name used label the cell population, the path composed by the alias and its precedent nodes (e.g. /root/A/B/alias) has to be uniquely identifiable.
+alias: a name used to label the cell population, with the path composed of the alias and its precedent nodes (e.g. /root/A/B/alias) being uniquely identifiable.

 pop: population patterns of